 Europe’s Christmas Markets…a Dream Come True

+There are several ways to see the Christmas Markets…An eight day cruise between Frankfurt and Nuremberg is one way.
 What a wonderful relaxing journey from city to city with wonderful food, accommodations, and guided sightseeing at every stop.

-The Final Stop
+Our Final Stop

 The last thing we had time for was the Schonbrunn Palace.
 The rich of today know nothing about luxury!!
 We didn’t have time to tour the Habsburg Palace but we heard their history everywhere we went.
 Fascinating story!!!

-We got to try weinerschnitzel.
-It was nothing like I thought it would be.
+We got to try weinerschnitzel, it was nothing like I thought it would be.
 After about 3 nights of this, Ken needed a Big Mac.
 Fortunately, the underground subway station had his “fix”.
 Three plain burgers later, he was happy!!
 We learned the subway quite fast.
 Even though the language is German, you can figure it out.